Cantara/HTTPLoadTest-Baseline/README.md

 * [Clustering HTTPLoadTest-baseline](CLUSTERING.md)

+# Some ideas of advanced usage

+Since HTTPLoadTest is an API-based load-test platform it can be fun to create test-runs, which create new TestSpecifications and then run and verify the generated tests.
+I.e. you can use this to "discover" URI/Paths of an application, and du simple variations to discover potentionally security issues, DoS vectors and the like.
+If time permits, we'll see if we can make a short intro/demo of such usage sometime in the future.

 # Development and Contribution

 HTTPLoadTest-baseline is still in its early days, but has already proven to be very useful in many sitiuations.
 We encourage you to